yodli/kannada-baruthe-boss/docs/github-pages-deployment.md

 2. Writes the `config/runtime-config.js` file from the `RUNTIME_CONFIG_JS` secret.
 3. Publishes the site to GitHub Pages using the official `actions/deploy-pages` action.

+The workflow step that writes `runtime-config.js` loads the secret into an environment variable first.
+That prevents shell parsing issues when the secret contains newlines or characters (such as colons) that would otherwise be interpreted as shell commands.
+The secret comes from the repository's **Actions secrets** store—*not* the Pages configuration screen—so make sure it is created under **Settings → Secrets and variables → Actions** with the exact contents of `config/runtime-config.js`.

 The workflow fails fast with a clear error message if the secret has not been configured.
 Once `RUNTIME_CONFIG_JS` is populated, GitHub Pages will serve the generated `runtime-config.js` alongside the rest of the static assets so the app can initialize Firebase when it loads in production.